juxor/afaq/markdown/secH4.md

 subordination, without some authority or power."_ [**Op.
 Cit.**, p.
 316] Now, however, he argued that communism would involve no _"subordination"_ while, at the same time, be based on the _"the principle of the subordination of the minority to the majority"_!
 A contradiction?
-Perhaps no, as he argued that the minority would _"become accustomed"_ to the conditions of _"social life"_ \- in other words the recognition that sticking to your agreements you make with others does not involve "subordination."
+Perhaps not, as he argued that the minority would _"become accustomed"_ to the conditions of _"social life"_
+\- in other words the recognition that sticking to your agreements you make with others does not involve "subordination."
 This, ironically, would confirm anarchist ideas as we argue that making agreements with others, as equals, does not involve domination or subordination but rather is an expression of autonomy, of liberty.